Dan503/react-time-input-polyfill/README.md

 -   Check `Forced polyfill returned value: "________"` paragraph text in all tests
 -   Fix blank set time button not clearing all values
--   Refactor Manual entry log tests to run each full set in one page load using chaining
 -   convert the Cypress test suite into a separate package

 # @time-input-polyfill/react